nickjackolaisen/BusinessInitiaitive/_posts/statistics/2023-06-29-reaons_why_small_businesses_fail.md

 4. Conduct thorough market research to ensure there is a demand for your product or service.
 5. Comply with all legal requirements and standards of your industry.

-Are you ready to take the leap and start your own small business?
+Are you ready to finally start your own small business?

 <p>
 <b>➤ Need personalized assistance? </b> <!-- Calendly link widget begin --> <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"><script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script>